Must-See Spots Along Scenic River Road

 Then, see one of the most important historic sites in Bucks County, the 500-acre Washington Crossing Historic Park, where General George Washington and the Continental Army crossed the Delaware River in 1776.

 Head north for New Hope, a vibrant small town home to unique shopping, dining and nightlife.
 Browse boutiques like Heart of the Home and Angel Hearts.
-Enjoy dinner at the soulful Marsha Brown, a restaurant in a renovated stone church serving Creole specialties.
+Enjoy dinner at OldeStone, a restaurant in a renovated stone church new American cuisine.
 Take in a show at the historic Bucks County Playhouse, "America's Most Famous Summer Theater" known for attracting big names like Grace Kelly, Robert Redford and Liza Minneli.
 Rest your head at the historic Logan Inn.

 Ride the current down the Delaware River on a tube or in a canoe or kayak with Bucks County River Country in Point Pleasant.
 Play, picnic or fish in the 126-acre Tinicum Park.
 "Wine down" from your trip with a stop for a tasting at Sand Castle Winery in Erwinna and take a bottle home!
 End the adventure with a sunset cocktail cruise on the Bucks County Riverboat.
 Enjoy a fresh, local dinner and a relaxing night's stay in an elegant Golden Pheasant Inn suite along the water.

 - Bucks County River Tubing

 After a good night's sleep, continue north and get a morning pick-me-up at the Lumberville General Store.
 Grab a hammer and hiking shoes for the tallest waterfall in Bucks County and the puzzling natural wonder boulder field at nearby Ringing Rocks Park, where the rocks ring like a bell when struck!